 Orientation visit and technical briefing

-Each team may be represented by a maximum of two people and, if necessary, an interpreter.
-It is very important that all teams are represented at the Technical Briefing.
+Each team may be represented by maximum two officials (or one official and one interpreter).
+It is very important that all teams are represented at the orientation visit and the technical briefing.

 The Technical Briefing will provide updates and information which is not already mentioned in this team manual and will includes: